leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/trackfollowingobject/_index.md

 **\<AppearanceEndPosition>** *Position* **\</AppearanceEndPosition>**
 {{% /command %}}

-**Position** sets the in-game distance at the end point where the train appears.
-No train will emerge when this train passes by this train.
+**Position** sets the in-game distance at the end point where the object appears.
+No object will emerge when this object passes by this object.
 It must also be greater than the value specified for **\<Appearance Start Position>**.
 The unit is **meter**.

-*Note:* If this parameter is omitted, the train will emerge from the start of the game.
+*Note:* If this parameter is omitted, the object will emerge from the start of the game.

 ------